abarker/typped/doc/sphinx_docs/index.rst

 .. warning::

    This is alpha-level software.
-Many features are only partially implemented, and the documentation is incomplete.
+Many features are experimental and/or partially implemented, and the documentation is incomplete.
 The user API can still change --- probably in minor ways, but not necessarily.

 Installation
 ============